 - Children who attend school more than 95% of the time are more likely to gain 5+ good GCSEs or equivalent.

-Our target attendance rate as a school and for each pupil is 97+%.
+Our target attendance rate as a school and for each pupil is at least 97% of the year.

 At Harwell School, we recognise good attendance.
 These are the ways in which we are working to encourage better attendance and improve attendance which will in turn positively impact on the learning at school.